Powerball jackpot: Here’s where the most winning tickets have been sold - NewsBreak

 According to Powerball records dating back to 2003, there are also a handful of states that have only had one jackpot-winning ticket purchased there: Arkansas, Montana, Virginia and Washington, as well as the District of Columbia.

 More jackpot-winning tickets have been sold in Pennsylvania than in any other state, Powerball records show.
-A total of 18 winners have been recorded in the Commonwealth of Pennsylvania, including the most recent jackpot in early August worth $122.4 million.West Virginia man pleads guilty after killing neighbor’s dog and throwing them over a hill
+A total of 18 winners have been recorded in the Commonwealth of Pennsylvania, including the most recent jackpot in early August worth $122.4 million.Recreational marijuana on the ballot in these states this November

 Florida has sold the second-most jackpot-winning tickets at 16.
 That includes the largest Powerball jackpot ever , a $1.586 billion pot split between winners in Florida, California and Tennessee in 2016.